PaulDance/cargo-liner/README.md

           order not to run the check: it will probably take more time in the end.

+  -f, --force
+          Force overwriting existing crates or binaries.

+          Passes the option flag onto each call of `cargo install`.
+It will, for example, redownload, recompile and reinstall every configured package when used in conjunction with `--skip-check`.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.